-9 Please see the Horizon Europe Programme Guide for up-to-date information on the current list of and the position for Associated Countries.
+13 The list is correct at the time of adoption of this Work Programme.
+Please see the Horizon Europe List of Participating Countries on the Portal for up-to-date information on the current list and on the position for Associated Countries.